Is offshore banking illegal? (5 myths busted)

 Myth 3 – You need to be loaded to open an offshore bank account

 In reality, most offshore banks are offering a private banking service, for which you would expect to pay more.
-But if you are looking for a long term partner with which to help build your future, most decent banks will be happy to talk.
+But if you're looking for a long term partner with which to help build your future, most decent banks will be happy to talk to you.

 Myth 4 – You need to visit the bank in person to open an account

 As with all of them though, it’s simply not true and with Internet and telephone banking now the norm, the location of your high street bank, let alone your offshore bank, means less and less.

-Of course Internet banking is perhaps not quite exciting enough for Hollywood and the time when Leonardo DiCaprio was playing Jordan Belfort in Wolf of Wall Street, mobile phones were still the size of a shoebox.
+Of course Internet banking is perhaps not quite exciting enough for Hollywood, and the time when Leonardo DiCaprio was playing Jordan Belfort in Wolf of Wall Street, mobile phones were still the size of a shoe box.

-Myth 5 – Offshore banking is illegal
+Myth 5 – Is offshore banking is illegal?

-The plain and simple truth though is that the vast majority of account holders, just like with a high street bank, are normal everyday people, who want to keep their money safe, such as expats who reside in unregulated jurisdictions.
+The plain and simple truth though is that the vast majority of account holders, just like with a high street bank, are normal everyday people, who want to keep their money safe...such as expats who reside in unregulated jurisdictions.

 About Joy Aquino